- Lowenstein Clinic

 Julie Hunter (J.D.
-2013) is the Legal Advisor for Asia at the International Center for Not-for-Profit Law (ICNL), and a consulting attorney for Blue Ocean Law, a Pacific-based practice specializing in indigenous rights and environmental justice.
-Previously she was a visiting scholar at Chulalongkorn Faculty of Law in Bangkok, and Clinic Fellow for the Allard International Justice and Human Rights Clinic at the University of British Columbia.
+2013) is the Senior Legal Advisor for Asia & the Pacific at the International Center for Not-for-Profit Law (ICNL), based in Washington, D.C.
+She also consults for Blue Ocean Law, a Guam-based law firm focused on climate change, indigenous rights, and environmental justice, where she worked from 2014-2018.
+She has served as a visiting scholar at Chulalongkorn Faculty of Law in Bangkok, Thailand, and Clinic Fellow for the Allard International Justice and Human Rights Clinic at the University of British Columbia in Vancouver, Canada.
 From 2013-2014, Julie worked as a Robina Fellow at the Office of the Commissioner for Human Rights at the Council of Europe and the European Court of Human Rights, where she clerked for Judge András Sajó and the Court's Research Division.
 At the Law School, she was a student director for the Schell Center and co-author of Lowenstein Clinic reports on labor trafficking on U.S. military bases, homeless encampments in the U.S., and the Canadian Indian residential school system.
 Prior to law school, she worked for the Coalition for the International Criminal Court's regional program.
 She received her M.Sc. in International Relations from the London School of Economics in 2008, and her B.A. in 2007 from Harvard College.

 Leah Bellshaw (J.D.
 2012) is an attorney-adviser in the State Department's Office of the Legal Adviser.
 She previously served as a Senior Policy Advisor in the Office of Global Criminal Justice at State, where she worked on issues relating to justice and accountability for war crimes, crimes against humanity, and genocide.
 She initially joined the Office on an extension of her fellowship, following her first fellowship year in the chambers of Judge Theodor Meron at the International Criminal Tribunal for the former Yugoslavia.
 At the Law School, Leah served as a Managing Editor of the Yale Journal of International Law and as a Policy Editor for the Yale Law & Policy Review; co-directed the Project Assisting the Extraordinary Chambers in the Courts of Cambodia; and served as a Board Member of the Initiative for Public Interest Law at Yale.
 During her summers, Leah interned with the Department of Justice's Human Rights and Special Prosecutions Section, the Hebrew Immigrant Aid Society, and the World Bank.
 Prior to law school, Leah worked for the Refugee Law Project in Kampala, Uganda.
 She received her B.A. in Development Studies from the University of California at Berkeley.

 T. Josiah Pertz (J.D.
-2012) practices law at the firm of Spears & Imes LLP in New York City, where he works in white-collar defense, securities enforcement and complex civil litigation.
+2012) is an Assistant U.S. Attorney in the Southern District of New York.
+Before that, he practiced law at the firm of Spears & Imes LLP in New York City, where he worked in white-collar defense, securities enforcement and complex civil litigation.
 Before joining Spears & Imes, Josiah Pertz clerked for the Hon.
 William H. Walls of the United States District Court for the District of New Jersey.
 From 2012-2013, Josiah was the first Robina Fellow to clerk at the European Court of Human Rights in Strasbourg, France, and the first American to spend a year at the Court.
 Josiah clerked for Judge András Sajó of Hungary, and was the Research Division’s adviser on American law.
 At the law school, Josiah was co-chairman of the Thomas Swan Barristers' Union and editor of the Yale Journal of International Law.
 He received his B.A. in 2005 from Harvard College.

 Amanda Aikman (J.D.
-2008) is a partner at Morrison & Foerster LLP in New York, where she is a member of the Investigations, White Collar Defense, and Foreign Corrupt Practices Act (FCPA) and Anti-Corruption Groups.
-Amanda represents companies and individuals with respect to criminal and civil enforcement matters, conducts internal investigations, and advises on anti-corruption and other global compliance issues.
-Previously, Amanda worked at the International Labor Organization (ILO), a specialized United Nations agency, on issues at the intersection of business, human rights, and labor rights.
-While at the ILO, Amanda was closely involved in the development and adoption of a new international treaty on forced labor and human trafficking.
-Amanda also spent her Robina fellowship year at the ILO, supporting the work of the Special Action Programme to Combat Forced Labor.
-Before her fellowship, Amanda worked as a prosecutor in the Fraud Section of the Criminal Division of the U.S. Department of Justice.
-As a member of the FCPA Unit, Ms. Aikman investigated and prosecuted violations of the FCPA as well as other white collar crimes, receiving the Attorney General’s Distinguished Service Award for her work.
+2008) is a Chief of Investigations at the United Nations Children’s Fund (UNICEF), where she advises on legal, policy, and strategic matters concerning investigations and oversees intake, quality assurance, and reporting processes.
+Prior to joining UNICEF, Amanda was a partner at Morrison & Foerster LLP in New York, where she represented companies and individuals with respect to criminal and civil enforcement matters, conducted internal investigations, and advised on anti-corruption and other global compliance issues.
+Amanda began her legal career as a prosecutor at the Fraud Section, Criminal Division, U.S. Department of Justice, focused on investigating and prosecuting violations of the Foreign Corrupt Practices Act.
+Amanda then joined the International Labor Organization (ILO) in Geneva as a Robina Foundation Human Rights Fellow.
+While at the ILO, Amanda was closely involved in the development of a new international treaty on forced labor and human trafficking.
 At Yale, she participated in the Worker and Immigrant Rights Advocacy Clinic, served as support chair of Yale Law Women, and was a Notes Editor of the Yale Law Journal and an Articles Editor of the Yale Journal of Law & Feminism.
 Amanda received her B.A. from Stanford University.